Lumi-supercomputer/Getting_Started_with_AI_workshop/09_Hyper-parameter_tuning_using_Ray_on_LUMI/README.md

 4. Check in the output file whether all trials run successfully.

-    * During the run the output should look similar to the figure below.
+    * During the run, the output should look similar to the figure below.
+The statement 0.0/1.0 accelerator_type:AMD-Instinct-MI250X can be safely ignored as it is a known bug.
+This message appears even when all GPUs are fully utilized correctly.

     ![running output](./images/running_output.png)